Studying Abroad

 Approval by the ERASMUS Committee

-Based on the information provided, the Erasmus Committee announces the results of the year spent abroad:
+Based on the information provided, the Erasmus Commission announces the results for the year spent abroad:

 - or credit and admission to the next academic year: 60 ECTS credits are awarded